matloff/qeML/vignettes/ml_overview.md

 Seems to be better, though we should try other values of the hyperparameters.

-(The formation of a holdout set can be suppressed.)
+(The size of the holdout set size can be set differently from the default, or suppressed entirely.)

 ## Regression and classification problems, regression functions